pgxn/docker-pgxn-tools/README.md

 all output.
 It will also run `make installcheck` if it finds a `Makefile` that appears to define the `installcheck` target, and emit the contents of the `regression.diffs` file if it fails.

-**Note:** Since `pgrx` uses `sudo` to start the cluster as the `postgres` user, so some environment variables may not be present while tests run.
-If your Rust code reads environment variables it should guard against `NotPresent` errors to handle unexpectedly missing environment variables.

 ### [`pgxn-bundle`]